Đuro Kurepa: Career

 Kurepa continued to receive post-doctoral education at Warsaw University in Poland and the University of Paris.
 He became an assistant professor at the University of Zagreb in 1937, associate professor the next year, and assumed the position of full professor in 1948.
 After the end of World War II and the formation of the Socialist Federal Republic of Yugoslavia, he traveled to five universities in the United States: Harvard University in Cambridge, Massachusetts, the University of Chicago in Chicago, Illinois, the branch of the University of California at Berkeley and the branch at Los Angeles, California the Institute for Advanced Study in Princeton, New Jersey and Columbia University in New York City, New York.

-Kurepa was ICM Plenary Speaker in 1954 and 1958.
+Kurepa was an International Congress of Mathematicians Plenary Speaker in 1954 and 1958.

-In 1965, Kurepa shifted to the University of Belgrade, where he focused on the fields of logic and set theory mathematics.
-Kurepa was a member of several organizations, including the Serbian Academy of Sciences and Arts and the Yugoslav Academy of Sciences and Arts He was also the founder and president of the Society of Mathematicians and Physicists of Croatia, the founder and chief editor of the journal Mathematica Balkanica, and the president of the Yugoslav National Committee for Mathematics, the Balkan Mathematical Society, and the Union of Yugoslav Societies of Mathematicians, Physicisists and Astronomers.
+In 1965, Kurepa shifted to the University of Belgrade, where he focused on the mathematical fields of logic and set theory.
+Kurepa was a member of several organizations, including the Serbian Academy of Sciences and Arts and the Yugoslav Academy of Sciences and Arts.
+He was also the founder and president of the Society of Mathematicians and Physicists of Croatia, the founder and chief editor of the journal Mathematica Balkanica, and the president of the Yugoslav National Committee for Mathematics, the Balkan Mathematical Society, and the Union of Yugoslav Societies of Mathematicians, Physicisists and Astronomers.
 He received the AVNOJ Award in 1976, and retired from the University of Belgrade in 1977.